damionx7/Zettel-Notes-Documentation/docs/index.md

 -  [Tasker Plugin](./tasker.md)
 -  [Zettelkasten support](./note/editor/zettelkasten.md)

+!!! information

+    To make new feature requests, sign up at <https://zettel-notes.canny.io/feature-requests>

 **💬 Join our Community 💬**

 If you have any issues, feel free to contact us